gvp-study/CarND-Vehicle-Detection/Vehicle-Detection-Project.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 The threshold is the key factor in filtering out the false positives in the frames.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the thresholded heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to bound the area of each blob detected.
+When dealing with a continuous stream of images from a video, I wanted to use a global variable for the heatmap 'sum_heat' to hold on to the car detections from the previous frames.
+I could then threshold the summed heatmap and label the resulting 'sum_heat'.
+This could eliminate false positives.
+I was unable to implement this for the videos for now.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: